 I once found myself in Ida Noyes in the company of a group of students sitting on the floor talking.
 I assume they were discussing politics, possibly about students who had gone South to register black voters, but I really don’t remember.
 I didn’t know any of the students and wasn’t participating in the discussion.
 At some point, the group began singing “We Shall Overcome.”
 I was immediately overcome by a painful ambivalence.
 There was a strong sense of community and purpose in the room that I found attractive, but I was still a Republican who, although I had no dislike of blacks, also had no sympathy for the Civil Rights movement.
 Sadly, I didn’t participate in the singing and eventually walked away.
 I am saddened that I could not bring myself to join the group in song, and I am sad that, for much of the Civil Rights era, I was on the wrong side.
 (On the positive side, I have since sung “We Shall Overcome” at an NAACP event.)

 Regret Number 2Studying physics at the University of Chicago left me little time for watching television or for keeping up with current events.
 When Dr. King was killed, however, everyone knew about it.
 My fraternity brothers were saddened by the shooting and concerned about immediate consequences.
 The university adjoined a black neighborhood, and rioting spilling over into the campus seemed a real possibility.
-I was largely oblivious both to the distress and apprehension of my housemates.
+I was largely oblivious both to the distress and to the apprehension of my housemates.

 My concern was that, having been assassinated, Dr. King would become an instant martyr, thereby achieving recognition I felt he did not deserve.
 Unable to keep my politically-incorrect thoughts to myself, I wrote an essay expressing my disgust with this possibility and posted it publicly in the chapter house.
 Friends tried to convince me, though without success, that my actions were, at best, insensitive, particularly since one of the brothers was black.